maxhedt/ng-animated-border/projects/ng-animated-border/README.md

 ````

 ## Notes
-- Please wrap the hostelement with the directive properly.
+- Wrap the element with the `ngAnimatedBorder` directive with an element containing the `ngAnimatedBorderWrapper` directive.
-- Otherwise, modified css properties on the host element can lead to unintended results.
+- Not using the `ngAnimatedBorderWrapper` directive can lead to unintended results.